5thWall/5thwall.github.com/source/_posts/2012-11-08-ektron-synergy-dev-track-day-1.markdown

 information about when to use a SmartForm field vs. when to put information into the Content MetaData.
 Just as a general rule of thumb, use a SmartForm field when the information is going to be displayed on the page.
-Metadata would be a better choice for relating in other peices of content.
+Metadata would be a better choice for relating in other pieces of content.
 This is advice we're following at work, so it's nice to see that we're on the right track.

-While talking about modling data in SmartForms, he mentioned the book [Content Strategy for Mobile][csfm] as being a good resource for thinking about how to break down content, and that it was good for more than just mobile.
+While talking about modeling data in SmartForms, he mentioned the book [Content Strategy for Mobile][csfm] as being a good resource for thinking about how to break down content, and that it was good for more than just mobile.